You are the future of computer technology

 Computer scientists do not just design software for computers.
 They work with the software and software systems that allow day-to-day use of any computing system.
 Concepts and theory are the focus of this major.

-With an undergraduate degree in computer science, you will be able to design software to address real-word problems.
+With a Bachelor of Science in computer science, you will be able to design software to address real-word problems.
 You can focus this degree into a way to analyze data, develop software applications, or work on large and complex systems.

 Job Spotlight from the Bureau of Labor Statistics

 2015 Median Pay - $100,690 per year

 Jobs in 2014 – 1,114,000

 Projected Jobs in 2024 – 97,700

 All students who are interested in an engineering and computer science degree should apply through the Wright State University's Office of Undergraduate Admissions.
 Applicants should indicate their desired major on their application.

 If you meet university admission requirements you are admitted to the college.
 Direct Admit status is only available to Direct From High School students who apply for fall admission; and have a 3.25 GPA or better and have no less than a 25 Comp ACT or 1160 SAT score.
 Direct Admit students are advised in the department of their major within the college.

 High School classes that will help with your undergraduate degree include: